pwang649/myWiki/docs/Robotics/Control/State-Space.md

 - $u(t) \in \mathbb{R}^{m}$ inputs that we can choose at each instance in time

-- **Ex**: Accelecation/deceleration and stewing for a ground robot or motor torques for a robot mainpulater.
+- **Ex**: Accelecation/deceleration and stewing for a ground robot or motor torques for a robot manipulator.

 ### Output/Observation